Special Monthly Compensation

 1.)
 Only one Special Monthly Compensation rating can be given for Categories L through O. Category L is the lowest Special Monthly Compensation, and Category O is the highest.
 Pick the highest category that best fits the conditions.
 (Remember to check Category K, below, because even if your condition doesn’t qualify under Categories L through O, you might still qualify under K. Category K also gives ADDITIONAL money for conditions that qualify under L through O, so make sure to check it out.)

 3.)
-Instead of a 50% rating, if there is a single condition that is not used to qualify for SMC and it is rated 100% by itself (and not including unemployability), then the category is moved up an entire step instead of a ½ step.
-So, if an individual has both feet amputated (SMC-L) and ALS independently rated at 100%, the Category L would move up to a Category M (or L ½ to M ½, etc.).
-Again, the highest category for this principle is Category O.
+If there is a single condition that is not used to qualify for SMC and it is rated 100% by itself (not including unemployability), then the category is moved up an entire step instead of a ½ step.
+So, if an individual has both feet amputated (SMC-L) and a brain condition independently rated 100%, the Category L would move up to a Category M (or L ½ to M ½, etc.), not to exceed Category O.

 5.)
 If three extremities (two legs and one arm, or one leg and two arms) qualify for Special Monthly Compensation, then the category for only two extremities is raised to the next ½ category.
 So, if a veteran has both feet amputated (Category L) and one hand amputation, then it would be rated under Category L ½.